Diosix hypervisor

 Run Diosix

-This page describes how to boot and run Diosix in emulation or on physical hardware, configure custom targets, and control emulator execution.
+This page describes how to boot Diosix in emulation or on physical hardware, configure custom targets, and control emulator execution.

 Run Diosix in emulation

-The simplest way to run and test Diosix is inside the Quick Emulator (QEMU).
-Emulation allows you to iterate on guest development and debug platform-specific drivers without physical hardware.
+The simplest way to run and test Diosix is inside the QEMU emulator.
+Emulation lets you iterate on hypervisor and guest development and debug platform-specific drivers without needing physical target hardware.

-To compile and run Diosix inside QEMU, use the build wrapper script:
+To run Diosix inside QEMU, run the build wrapper script as follows:

 ./scripts/build.sh run